cospired/i18n-iso-languages/README.md

 # i18n-iso-languages

-i18n for ISO 3166-1 country codes.
+i18n for ISO 3166-1 language codes.
 We support Alpha-2, Alpha-3 B and T codes from https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes

 This packages is heavily based on [i18n-iso-countries](https://github.com/michaelwittig/node-i18n-iso-countries).